|

 On the sidelines,

-his omnipresent black overcoat and cigar were his trademark; on the
+his black overcoat, slouch hat and cigar were his trademark; on the

 practice field his steely stare and sharp rebukes both commanded respect